- Zygomatic implants are an alternative to traditional implants for people with severe bone loss in the jaw.

 What is the zygomatic implant success rate?

 The zygomatic implant success rate is just as high as traditional dental implants - between 97% and 98%.
-Healthier patients who have minimal health conditions and are non-smokers may have a better result than others.
+Healthier patients with minimal health conditions and who are non-smokers may achieve better results than others.

 Zygomatic implants cost

 Zygomatic implants are more costly than other implants.
-The reason is that not as many dental providers can place these implants.
+The reason is that fewer dental providers can place these implants.
 They require a special technique and are usually performed by a specialist.

 They can also vary based on where you live and how many implants you need.
-The average cost for zygomatic implants is between $12,000 and $30,000 when traditional implant cost varies from $3,500 up to $6,700.
+The average cost of zygomatic implants is between $12,000 and $30,000, while traditional implants cost between $3,500 and $6,700.

 FAQ